Kingsford-Group/biblint/README.md

 ## biblint clean

 BibLint's `clean` command tries to format the bib file in a consistent way.
 It tries to correct common mistakes, and removes information that is not part of the "citation".

+**Note that `clean` does NOT guarantee no data loss.
+In fact, the typical situation is that data will be lost (e.g. abstracts are removed from the database)**

-Specifically, it does the following:
+Specifically, `clean` does the following:

 - @preamble entries are at the top of the file